What is PR?

 Here is a quick overview of some different types of PR - although the line can blur making it harder to separate.

-For example, when working with a technology client, the work may involve consumer, corporate, technology, digital, media relations, and so on.
+For example, when working with a technology client, the work may involve consumer, corporate, technology, and digital relations.

 - Corporate PR: This involves activities such as media relations, crisis management, and thought leadership.